Claire-Fisher/colour-theory-ms1/README.md

 - **Other Bug Fixes**

-  - Testing feedback from Tom Harris: on Safari browser, footer clipping on left edge on small screen sizes.
+  - Testing feedback from Tom Harris: on Safari browser - footer clipping on left edge on small screen sizes.
     - Fix: Increased footer padding-left in media query (max-wdith:450px).

 - **Unfixed Bugs**

+  - Site wide 'colour'-bg IDs should be changed to classes instead.
+All IDs throughtout site would then need changing.
+Some conflicts created in styling when a bootstrap imported sections are used and already have their own ID attributes.

+  - Some positioning issues and text-background showing on colour-splats on home-page on small screen sizes.

+  - Unwanted underline effect showing on header navigation icons.
+(Desktop screen sizes only).

 # Deployment